Puncture Vine

 Habitat and Origin

-Puncture Vine originates from the Mediterranean region.
-It was probably transported to North America in sheep’s wool.
-In North America, it was first recorded in California in 1903.
-The first Canadian record of Puncture Vine dates back to the early 1970’s.
+Puncture vine’s exact native range is unknown, but its possible origins include Africa, Europe, and temperate Asia.
+It was likely transported to North America in sheep’s wool, and was first recorded in California in 1903.
+The first Canadian record of puncture vine dates back to the early 1970’s.

-Puncture Vine reproduces solely by seed.
+This plant reproduces solely by seed.
 Without competition, a single plant may produce up to 1 million seeds in a season.
+Additionally, puncture vine seeds can remain dormant for 4-5 years , allowing it to form a robust seed bank.

-“Hitchhiking” is the primary mechanism of dispersal for Puncture Vine, as the fruits easily become attached to livestock, people, farm machinery, and tires for dispersal.
+“Hitchhiking” is the primary mechanism of dispersal for puncture vine, as the fruits easily attach to livestock, people, farm machinery, and tires for dispersal.
 The spiny fruits are aligned so that at least one spine is pointing upwards when lying on the soil surface.
-Puncture Vine may also be dispersed by water or as a contaminant in hay, straw, manure, sand, gravel, and dried fruit.
+Puncture vine may also be dispersed by water or as a contaminant in hay, straw, manure, sand, gravel, and dried fruit.

 Ecological: